Anyone may be a part of the Geek Adventures community. We welcome and respect the stranger. No prerequisites exist for participation in the community.

 Be mindful of your surroundings and of your fellow participants.
-Alert Adventures with Geeks organizers if you notice a dangerous situation or someone in distress.
+Alert Geek Adventures organizers if you notice a dangerous situation or someone in distress.

 Participate in an authentic and active way.
-In doing so, you help to create Adventures with Geeks and make it your own.
+In doing so, you help to create the Geek Adventures community and make it your own.

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of Adventures with Geeks and related events.
-Fry Lake may be shared with members of the public; please be respectful to all patrons.
+Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of Geek Adventures and related events.
+Our venues may be shared with members of the public; please be respectful to all patrons.

 Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.

 Consequences Of Unacceptable Behavior

 Unacceptable behavior will not be tolerated whether by other attendees, organizers, venue staff, sponsors, or other patrons of Geek Adventures.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a participant engages in unacceptable behavior, the organizers may take any action they deem appropriate, up to and including expulsion from the event without warning or refund.

 What To Do If You Witness Or Are Subject To Unacceptable Behavior